 Getting Around Phuket

-Getting around Phuket is easy.
-There are plenty of transport options.
-Phuket has a reputation in Thailand for having the most expensive transport system in the country.
-However, for visitors from the west the transport costs will still seem cheap.
+Getting around Phuket is easy enough but you are often limited to taking a taxi or tuk-tuk.
+Phuket does have a reputation in Thailand for having the most expensive transport system in the country.
+Visitors from the west may still find the taxi costs seem acceptable but by Thai standards they are very expensive.

 From the Airport

 For many people, the trip from the airport is their first experience of transport in Phuket.
-Unfortunately it is often a bad experience.
+Unfortunately it is not always a good introduction to Phuket.
 There are two companies that pay for the concession to run the taxi service from the airport.
 And of course that means they charge extra to their passengers.
 Their cheapest option is a shared minibus which will cost 100-200 baht.
 This will take longer than a taxi as they wait until they have sold all the seats before they leave and it will then go around the hotels of every passenger.
-An air-con taxi (they call a limousine) to Patong will cost around 500 baht.
+An air-con taxi (they call a limousine) to Patong will cost around 600 baht.

 These fares are only a little above the going rate and a minor annoyance.
-The real annoyance with these operators is their desire to squeeze much more money from their customers by forcing them to book accommodation through local travel agents.
-It is a regular occurrence that the mini bus or taxi stops at a travel agent shop on the way and everyone is bustled out of the vehicle and into the shop.
+The real annoyance with these operators is their occasional efforts to squeeze more money from their customers by pressing them to book accommodation through local travel agents.
+It has been a regular occurrence that the mini bus stops at a travel agent on the way and everyone is bustled out of the vehicle and into the shop.
 Once there, they tell everyone to book their accommodation through the agent before continuing their journey.
 They will even pressure people with pre-existing bookings with the claim that their hotel is no good.
-Needless to say, the hotels they want to book you into are paying them high commissions.
+Needless to say, the hotels they want to book you into are paying them commission.

 There has been a turf battle around the airport concession for some time even reaching the extreme of shootings.
 The latest compromise is that independent taxi-meters have a stand outside the airport terminal but they only allow three in at a time.
-If you make your way out of the terminal and turn right, you may be able to get a taxi-meter.
+If you make your way out of the terminal and turn right, you should be able to get a taxi-meter.
+They are a little cheaper than the 'limousines' although they tend to want to charge a fixed fare rather than use the meter.

 One other alternative is to book a private taxi to meet you at the airport.
-Your hotel may be able to arrange this for you or you could use Viators.
-The price will be around the same but you do avoid the hassle of dealing with the airport taxis.
+Your hotel may be able to arrange this for you.

-On the other side of the road from the airport, there are a couple of car rental firms that charge reasonable rates.
+On the other side of the road from the airport are a couple of car rental firms that charge reasonable rates.

 Taxi Meters